nnja/pycon_pybadge_2020/README.md

 This repository is meant to contain a snapshot of the code loaded on the badges at PyCon 2020.
 Minor fixes and version upgrades will be pushed, but new features will likely not be accepted.

-If you make awesome modifications or add new features, please open an issue with a summary, a screenshot, and a link to your repository.
+If you made awesome modifications or added new features, please open an issue with a summary, a screenshot, and a link to your repository.
 Selected screenshots may be listed in a gallery in the future.

 ## License & Attributions